AbidBiswas/AWS-Certified-SysOps-Administrator-Associate/README.md

    cd C:\Users\YourUser\Downloads
 ### ⚡ **The other way we can connect**
 ![image](https://github.com/user-attachments/assets/a9a5c813-6761-4f28-9f6c-c7d548313a18)
-After that we have to click connect again
+After that, we have to click ***connect*** again.
+It will directly connect with the instance in the browser.